Introduction to curl

 Redirection can occur within the same server or between different servers.
 For example, a website can be moved to a new hosting provider.

-So, if you want to provide credentials like usernames and passwords and fully trust the redirected server, you should tell it to curl by calling –location-trusted option.
+So, if you want to provide credentials like usernames and passwords and fully trust the redirected server, you should tell it to curl by calling the –location-trusted option.

 Conclusion

 cURL provides many options to interact with servers for transferring data.
 You can use many of those options with curl redirect option as well.
 Also, note that curl does the redirection from the server end.
-You will find very difficult to implement client-based redirections such as HTML redirects with curl as curl never parses the HTML sources.
-Let me know if you have any question about cURL follow Redirect.
+You will find it very difficult to implement client-based redirections such as HTML redirects with curl as curl never parses the HTML sources.
+Let me know if you have any questions about cURL follow Redirect.

 Thank you the redirection -L was exactly what i was looking for.